Does a Trust Protect Assets from a Nursing Home?

 Nursing home care is expensive and can drain assets that took years to accumulate in a matter of months.
 Whether you’re assisting your parents in planning for the future or putting a plan in place for yourself, an attorney like Matthew Karr, Esq., can be instrumental in helping you get your finances in order and protecting your loved one’s inheritance.

-Let the legal team at The Heritage Law Center review your options with you during a free consultation.
+Let the legal team at The Heritage Law Center review your options with you during a consultation.
 Contact us today at 617-299-6976 or by completing the online form below.